 Have contracts expired for MOA conductors and administrative staff too?

-No, our music director, staff conductors and management and administrative team are all governed by separate agreements, and they will continue their work on behalf of the Orchestra: fundraising for the organization, marketing future concerts, planning educational and artistic activities, and assisting our ticket holders.
+No, our staff conductors and management and administrative team are all governed by separate agreements, and they will continue their work on behalf of the Orchestra: fundraising for the organization, marketing future concerts, planning educational and artistic activities, and assisting our ticket holders.

 How have other orchestras addressed their deficits?